virtualforce/protractorJS/README.md

 # ProtractorJS
-## ProtractorJS to Test Node Applications
+## ProtractorJS to Test Angular and Node Applications

 ### 1. Configuration with bower